Valexxjr/edu-ai-challenge-2025/7/README.md

 ## Controls

-- Enter coordinates in the format "A1" to "J10"
+- Enter coordinates in the format "00" to "99" (row and column numbers)
+- Example: "34" means row 3, column 4
 - Follow the on-screen prompts for ship placement and gameplay
 - Type 'quit' at any time to exit the game